Indicator: Consistent attendance

 RECOMMENDED METRIC(S)

-Percentage of students who are present for more than 90 percent of their enrolled days, excluding students enrolled for fewer than 90 days
+Percentage of students who are present for more than 30 days who demonstrate:

 Type(s) of Data Needed